 Different perspectives on migration

-One of the main narratives regarding migration nowadays is that it is something harmful and needs to be fixed by the implementation of policies that control and reduce migration.
-This is a very western perspective, where migration is seen as threat bringing; instability, security risks and competition in labour markets as well as threats to socio-cultural stability and social cohesion.
+One of the main narratives regarding migration nowadays is that it is something harmful which needs to be fixed by the implementation of policies that control and reduce migration.
+This is a very western perspective, where migration is seen as threat bringing instability, security risks and competition to labour markets, as well as a threat to socio-cultural stability and social cohesion.

-On the other hand, a different narrative exists that sees migration as a source for development and increased (labour) mobility as a driving force for development.
-Here migration needs to be well governed and facilitated, to maximize and distribute long-term benefits for the countries of origin and/or destination, while minimizing the potential negative aspects.
+On the other hand, in this, mostly western, discussion a different narrative exists that sees migration as a source for development for both country of destination and origin.
+Where increased (labour) mobility is a driving force for development in destination countries with ageing populations and labour shortages.
+At the same time, the remittances send back to countries of origin, as well as gained experiences by migrants, contribute to the development of these countries.
+For this to work migration needs to be well governed and facilitated, to maximise and distribute long-term benefits for the countries of origin and/or destination, while minimising the potential negative aspects.

 Migration should not be seen solely in political terms as migration is dynamic and happens as part of societal change.
 Migration will not disappear when inequalities are resolved, it will just take other forms.
 We should, therefore, find ways in which migration could take place under good conditions, safe and orderly, where migrants are seen as equal humans instead of nameless numbers and flows.